Updated May 2026

 Captions are a transcript of everything spoken, displayed as text on screen.
 They are designed primarily for accessibility, for viewers who are deaf or hard of hearing.

-The auto-generated captions produced by platforms like YouTube are captions in this sense.
-They transcribe the speech and display it on screen with minimal reformatting.
+Auto captions from platforms like YouTube are captions in this sense.
+They transcribe speech and display it with limited reformatting.
+For the YouTube workflow, see how to add subtitles to YouTube videos.

 What Subtitles Are